Changing Sides in the Peninsular War

 The story behind one medal.

 During the Napoleonic Wars, both France and Britain employed soldiers drawn from the men of their allies, conquests or client states.
 The French recruited Germans from central Europe (conquered states or allies), from Poland, Italy, Spain etc. In the same way, Britain enlisted men from amongst French refugees, Swiss mercenaries, Sicilians, Portuguese, Spanish etc. One of the most famous and significant foreign forces employed by the British was the King’s German Legion (KGL).
 Since King George III was also the ruler of the German state of Hanover, its citizens were his subjects.
 However, the state was occupied by the French in 1803 and its standing army was disbanded and seeking to join “enemy” (British) forces became a death penalty office.
-Nevertheless, an impressive number of Hanoverian men – more than 28,000 over 10 years – managed to make their way from central Germany to reach new depots set up in England – on the Isle of Wight, in Weymouth, in Lymington and (as their major base) at Bexhill-on-Sea.
+Nevertheless, an impressive number of Hanoverian men – more than 28,000 over 10 years – managed to make their way from northern Germany to reach new depots set up in England – on the Isle of Wight, in Weymouth, in Lymington and (as their major base) at Bexhill-on-Sea.
 This story in itself is an amazing tale – just how did do many “ordinary” Hanoverians (workers, agricultural labourers etc.) make the long and dangerous journey to England?
 It seems that eventually a whole “underground” network was established, similar, as some writers claim, to the system set up to aid escapees in occupied France during the Second World War.
 Agents travelled around to recruit men and smuggle them out via “safe houses” and remote routes.
 The eventual HQ for this system was the island of Heligoland in the Rhine.
 The King of Denmark generously agreed that any Hanoverian who could make his way into Danish territory in Schleswig would be allowed entry and could them embark on British ships for free passage to England.
 There must be some marvellous tales amongst the stories of the men who made the long and arduous journey, even before considering their eventual military careers!
 Equally, one has to wonder at the effect of the loss of these workers and citizens to the state of Hanover – the absence of 28,000 men must have impacted on the economy and society, to say nothing of the effect of long absence on families, wives, friends. etc; some of the volunteers would be away from home for up to ten years and some, of course, never came back.

 These matters were brought to mind recently with the appearance of a fairly ordinary-looking Military General Service Medal with clasp “Salamanca” to a soldier of the 1st Light Dragoons of the KGL.
 The recipient’s name was Ludwig Wüst and I assumed that he was one of those who had made the perilous journey from Hanover to a KGL depot in England.
 However, further research revealed a completely different story, again reflecting the ways in which men were brought into service by Britain during the war.